uisitoam/Climate-Regionalisation/README.md

 ## Results

 On the one hand, the plots with the results for temperature and precipitation are included.
+There are boxplots showing the metrics evaluated, as well as comparisons of these for the different models used for prediction.
+Maps showing the distribution of values of these indicators over the studied territory are also provided.
+Finally, comparative graphs of the mean temperature (precipitation amount) predicted by each model are shown, comparing the predictions of the GOTA WRF and the convolutional networks developed in this work (CNN) until the end of the century.

 On the other hand, the trained Keras models from which the results are derived are attached.
 In addition, in the case of precipitation, another folder is provided with the probabilities of occurrence data obtained during training, which are necessary to make predictions about the amount of rainfall.

 The complete break down of all the data and methods used, along with the analysis of the results are show in the `main.pdf` file.